10 Most Competitive + Prestigious Summer Programs for High School Students in 2024-2025

-However, these programs, given their selectivity, are respected by admission officers because of the rigor in their selection process.
-Fair warning - they are highly competitive and hard to get into.
+However, prestigious summer programs for high school students, given their selectivity, are valued highly by admission officers because of the rigor of their selection process.

-We first collected 100 of the most popular summer programs in the United States for high school students.
+We first collated 100 of the most popular summer programs in the United States for high school students.
 From there, we researched the acceptance rate.
 While the acceptance rate isn’t a one-to-one indicator of competitiveness (e.g., 1 in a million people win the lottery, that doesn’t mean it’s competitive), we thought it was the single most valuable metric for us to assess.
 Where we have made a decision to include a program that may have a higher selection rate, we have indicated why it's on the list.

 We define competitive as having a low acceptance rate, assuming that the caliber of the applicants is high.
 This means that getting accepted to the program is a clear signal of your ability as a student.
 Where admission statistics are not publicly available, we have made estimates.